 People come to us for weight loss.
 I get it.
 But mark my words -- we have never had a client of ours have long term success when the only thing motivating them was weight loss.
 It must be deeper than that.
 In a day and age where we are bombarded by visual cues to be thin or look a certain way, it is easy for the young and old to be affected.
 People become desperate to look a certain way and they are willing to go against their own logic when it comes to trying very restrictive diets in order to get extreme results.

 Some people come to us interested in a meal plan in order to achieve weight loss.
-My question is always, "What happens when you are traveling or out with friends or after you lose the weight?
+Our question is always, "What happens when you are traveling or out with friends or after you lose the weight?
 What then?"
 A meal plan would be just like another temporary plan that provides no training for real-life scenarios.
 A person must get off the dieting carousel once and for all.
 It's only then that you will have your breakthrough.

 Diet vs. Fit-Minded Approach

 In all the hundreds of weight management consultations that we've done, there have been common denominators of people that are successful and people that are not successful in managing their weight long-term.
 If you cannot seem to figure this out for yourself, you might want to take this quick quiz to see if you are in the right mindset to manage your weight successfully.

 Take the quiz: click there!!-->> Are you diet or fit-minded? <

 Top 8 Characteristics of Fit-Minded People

 Let's talk about what common denominators seem to work for long-term success.
 These include:

 1. Food is seen a wonderful pleasure that is tempered with health considerations.

 2. Nutrient-rich foods are emphasized for maximum health and energy.